pythoninchemistry/ch40208/CH40208/working_with_data/ideal_gas_law.md

 # Investigation of the ideal gas law

-A large ballon is filled with argon gas, the temperature is then varied and the volume and pressure is measured.
+A large balloon is filled with argon gas, the temperature is then varied and the volume and pressure are measured.
 The results of this are shown in the table below.

 | Temperature/K | Volume/m<sup>3</sup> | Pressure/Pa |